act-rules/act-rules.github.io/_rules/SVG-image-has-name-7d6734.md

 #### Passed example 4

-The `<svg>` child `<g>` element has visible content, is included in the accessibility tree with the `graphics-document` role, and provides an accessible name through the `aria-label` attribute that is not only whitespace.
+The `<svg>` child `<g>` element has visible content, is included in the accessibility tree with the `graphics-object` role, and provides an accessible name through the `aria-label` attribute that is not only contain whitespace.

 ```html
 <svg xmlns="https://www.w3.org/2000/svg" width="600" height="400" viewBox="200 0 400 400" role="presentation">